Procedure for food imports in Chile

-The import procedure of any kind of food, food imports, involves the fulfillment of two requirements established by the Health Authority of the Metropolitan Region (known as “SEREMI de Salud R.M”):
+The procedure for food imports in Chile, involves the fulfillment of two requirements established by the Health Authority of the Metropolitan Region (known as “SEREMI de Salud R.M”):

 Both applications may be approved or denied, depending on whether the imported foods comply or not with the current health regulations.